mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 A good Java regex test website is [RegexPlanet](http://www.regexplanet.com/advanced/java/index.html).

 This is a perfect way to indirectly enforce correct branch naming.
 After missing couple of builds developers will figure out what's wrong and change their habits.
-In certain situations you can awlays add a branch manually via Bamboo UI or [CLI tools]({% post_url 2014-05-29-atlassian-cli %}).
+In certain situations you can always add a branch manually via Bamboo UI or [CLI tools]({% post_url 2014-05-29-atlassian-cli %}).

-With another simple configuration field you can control ageing of the branches.
+With another simple configuration field you can control aging of the branches.
 If branch hasn't been updated for a long time, Bamboo will remove its build plan.
 Of course you'd want to preserve certain branches forever and there's yet another checkbox to do that.

 I've mentioned branch merging strategies and that's one more feature that Bamboo provides out of the box.
-Usgin [Branch Updater](https://confluence.atlassian.com/display/BAMBOO/Using+plan+branches#Usingplanbranches-Branchupdater) or [Gatekeeper](https://confluence.atlassian.com/display/BAMBOO/Using+plan+branches#Usingplanbranches-Gatekeeper) you can configure build plan to do upstream merge before or downstream merge after running the build.
+Using [Branch Updater](https://confluence.atlassian.com/display/BAMBOO/Using+plan+branches#Usingplanbranches-Branchupdater) or [Gatekeeper](https://confluence.atlassian.com/display/BAMBOO/Using+plan+branches#Usingplanbranches-Gatekeeper) you can configure build plan to do upstream merge before or downstream merge after running the build, and even push merged changes back to the repository.
 This is a very good way to detect merge conflicts earlier and to keep your git workflow in order.

 Bamboo's branches support also shines when it comes to CI pipelines, more on that later in the post.